simao-ferreira/dotfiles/documentation/POLYBAR.md

 }
 ```

+For `bspwm` just make sure to run it at the beginning.

 Another alternative is, instead of removing totally the i3bar, just make it invisible always, that will allow you to call on it if is necessary through `Ctrl+mod+m`.
 To do that don't remove the lines above, but instead add `mode invisible` to it.